adamkocsis/rgplates_palaeoverse/README.md

 CC-BY 4.0 (cite `rgplates`!)

+- See `doc/rgplates_palaeoverse.html` for the lecture.
-All relevant information can be found in the `code/demo.R` file.
+- Practical example can be found in the `code/demo.R` file.
 Have fun!

 ### Used pacakges